BenLangmead/bowtie2/MANUAL.markdown

 [Bowtie 2] is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 It is particularly good at aligning reads of about 50 up to 100s or 1,000s of characters to relatively long (e.g. mammalian) genomes.
-Bowtie 2 indexes the genome with an [FM Index] (based on the [Burrows-Wheeler Transform] or [BWT]) to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 gigabytes of RAM.
+Bowtie 2 indexes the genome with an [FM Index][FM Index Wiki] (based on the [Burrows-Wheeler Transform] or [BWT]) to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 gigabytes of RAM.
  Bowtie 2 supports gapped, local, and paired-end alignment modes.
 Multiple processors can be used simultaneously to achieve greater alignment speed.
-Bowtie 2 outputs alignments in [SAM] format, enabling interoperation with a large number of other tools (e.g. [SAMtools], [GATK]) that use SAM.
+[Cufflinks][]: a tool for transcriptome assembly and isoform quantitiation from Bowtie 2 outputs alignments in [SAM] format, enabling interoperation with a large number of other tools (e.g. [SAMtools], [GATK]) that use SAM.
 Bowtie 2 is distributed under the [GPLv3 license], and it runs on the command line under